Consumer safety agency sues company over elevators blamed for crushing children - News Break

 The Consumer Product Safety Commission (CPSC) said in a press release Wednesday that it had voted 3-1 to take legal action in order to force ThyssenKrupp Access to conduct safety inspections of its elevators in customers’ homes and offer free repairs, among other actions.

-The commission specifically cited a series of reported instances in which children were crushed due to a narrow gap between the two doors of some residential elevators.
-Small children reportedly could fit through the gap, slip and fall under a moving car.
+The commission specifically cited a series of reported instances in which children were crushed due to a narrow gap between the two doors of some residential elevators through which small children can slip and fall under a moving car.

 The Washington Post reported on a series of accidents associated with the at-home elevators, including one in 2010 that left a 3-year-old permanently disabled.